mhfowler/canalswans-gatsby/static/content/blog/the-war-on-pathogens/the-war-on-pathogens.md

 which truly was already in a public health crisis long before corona (from pesticides, pollution, climate change, capital-influenced healthcare, the opioid crisis, biodiversity loss, lack of access to nature, and other factors).

 Perhaps if we could have had a perfect lockdown in March we could have prevented the spread of the virus entirely.
 But given that didn't happen, it seems likely Covid will become endemic like other coronaviruses.
-There are many better new normals one could imagine instead of "the war on pathogens" even if that would be the most profitable for the pharmaceutical companies.
+There are many other new normals one could imagine instead of "the war on pathogens", even if that would be the most profitable for pharmaceutical companies.

 Recently I dislike the way that most writing online ends.
 As though everything needs to be tied into a bow for jury submission.
 Given that I see polarization as part of the problem, I wasn't sure how to write about this in a way that doesn't further contribute to that cycle.
-Separate from the framework of thesis-counterthesis, I hope some pieces of this might be a source of grounding, information or perspective.
+Separate from the framework of thesis-counterthesis,
+I hope some pieces of this might be a source of grounding, information or perspective.
 The next sections are about conspiracy theories as a form of myth.

 <div class="blue-line-break"></div>